Last Updated: November 27, 2023

 This DPA will be governed by and construed in accordance with the governing law and venue provisions in the Agreement, unless required otherwise by Applicable Data Protection Laws.

-Categories of Data Subjects whose personal information is transferred:
+Categories of Data Subjects whose Personal Information is Processed:

-Customer shall be deemed to have declared that the categories of data subjects include: (i) prospects, customers, business partners and vendors of Customer (who are natural persons); (ii) employees or contact persons of Customer’s prospects, customers, business partners and vendors; (iii) employees, agents, advisors, freelancers of Customer (who are natural persons); and/or (iv) Customer’s Authorized Users.
+Customer shall be deemed to have declared that the categories of data subjects include: (i) employees, agents, advisors, freelancers of Customer (who are natural persons); and/or (ii) Customer's Authorized Users.

 Nature, subject matter and duration of the Processing

-Duration: The duration of the data processing under this DPA is until the termination of the Agreement in accordance with its terms, plus the period from the expiry of the Agreement until deletion of the Personal Information by Superhuman, in accordance with the terms of the Agreement.
+Duration: The duration of the data processing under this DPA is until the termination of the Agreement in accordance with its terms, plus the period from the expiry of the Agreement until deletion of the Personal Information by Superhuman, in accordance with the terms of the Agreement and this DPA.

-Superhuman shall process Personal Information for the Business Purposes, as further defined in Section 2.1 of the DPA.
+Superhuman shall process Personal Information for the business purposes set out in the Agreement.

 TECHNICAL AND ORGANISATIONAL MEASURES